LHRLAB/DHGE/README.md

 ## BibTex

-When using this codebase or dataset please cite:
+If this project is useful for your research, please cite:

 ```bibtex
 @article{luo2022dhge,